-So, that leads us on to the first common start-up mistake to avoid.
+So, that leads us to the first common start-up mistake to avoid.

 I call it the shoot first, ask questions later mistake.

-One day, it all just gets too much and you make a rash decision and just quit your job, or maybe you don’t quite take it that far but you do tell your boss / colleagues etc where to go.
+One day, it all just gets too much and you make a rash decision and just quit your job, or maybe you don’t quite make it that far but you do tell your boss/colleagues, etc where to go.

-The flip side to this mistake is not taking any action!
-I guess that would be Ready, aim, aim, aim, aim, aim and then you life a life of regret because you let fear hold you back.
+The flip side of this mistake is not taking any action!
+I guess that would be Ready, aim, aim, aim, aim, aim and then you live a life of regret because you let fear hold you back.

 I’m not here to tell you that being an entrepreneur is the path to joy and happiness for everyone.
 What I would like you to do is work out what’s right for you.
 You might decide that although you’d love to run your own business, it’s just not the right time or you don’t have all of your ducks lined up just yet.
 At least understand what action you need to take so that you’re making progress.
 If you decide that you are ready, then that will give you the confidence that you’ll need when the going gets tough.

 By spending some time to understand your fears and to take stock of your current situation the first of the five keys will be yours.